It’s not simply about club head speed.

 b) Do you understand that the faster the club head speed, the higher the potential launch angle to enable a club trajectory above the boundary fences, trees, or buildings?

 If the answer to a) is “not really,” It would seem more prudent, therefore, to buy cheaper clubs that still provide the satisfaction of delivering the club to the murky depths of the lake without the associated guilt of the cost spoiling the moment.

 You may even raid the shed at the bottom of the garden to find older, more appropriate clubs to become surrogate missiles.

 Should you feel the absolute need for fiscal restraint, you can possibly raid the neighbors’ sheds in search of aeronautic fodder posing as sporting equipment.

 If the answer to b) is “ huh? ” the following may assist.

-As you go through the bag the swing weights change progressively and the weight-to-shaft-length ratio varies in accordance with the laws of physics.
+As you go through the bag, the swing weights change progressively, and the weight-to-shaft-length ratio varies in accordance with the laws of physics.
 The same basic grip applies, as does the alignment.
-However the swing arc reduces, as the clubs become shorter.
-The wedge produces a much shorter swing arc than the driver.
-Just be careful too as the weight of a wedge bouncing off the forehead of a six year old will do less damage to the wedge than to the lighter weight driver.

-In the interests of faster play and good golf practise it is sometimes advisable to throw a provisional.
+In the interests of faster play and good golf practice, it is sometimes advisable to throw a provisional.